edisonm/documents/Proxmox_on_Laptop.md

 - On the laptop, install unbound and set it to replace systemd-resolved
   ```
+  sudo apt remove connman # this was interfering with unbound in Proxmox 7/Debian bullseye
   sudo apt install unbound
   sudo systemctl disable systemd-resolved
   sudo systemctl stop systemd-resolved